Pepper X marks the spot as South Carolina pepper expert scorches his own Guinness Book heat record

 Pepper X is greenish-yellow, doesn’t have the same shelf appeal and carries an earthy flavor once its heat is delivered.
 It’s a crossbreed of a Carolina Reaper and what Currie mysteriously classifies as a “pepper that a friend of mine sent me from Michigan that was brutally hot.”

-The chemical in peppers that causes the burn, called capsaicin, resides in the same family as arsenic, but is much milder and not dangerous unless pounds of it are consumed.
+The chemical in peppers that causes the burn is called capsaicin and not dangerous unless pounds of it are consumed.
 Even so, the minds of humans and other mammals perceive capsaicin as a threat and send a strong burning signal to the body.
 Because birds don’t have the same reaction, they are able spread pepper seeds while sparing the plant.

 The burning sensation spurred in humans also releases endorphins and dopamine into the body.
 Currie, who went all in to growing peppers after kicking drug and alcohol addictions, considers that kick a natural high.
 He shares his peppers with medical researchers, hoping they can use them to cure disease and help people who suffer chronic pain or discomfort.